Jamezofchez/FriskMod/README.md

 *“Despite everything, it’s still you”*

 Summon Dummies, take a break at Grillby's, rewind the enemy's turn and more!
 Sometimes sticking to yourself is best.

+Special thanks to the #modding-technical discord for helping bring this project to life.
+Also special thanks to Alchyr, Celicath, the Downfall team, Whebon and Vex, among many others, for providing such an invaluable codebase to work off of.